theodoral22/Goldbach-s-Conjecture/README.md

-# Goldbach-s-Conjecture
+This program prompts the user to enter an even integer greater than 2.
+It then attempts to express this number as the sum of two prime numbers, following the idea of Goldbach's Conjecture.
+The program searches for the smallest prime number p starting from 2 such that both p and N - p are prime.
+Once such a pair is found, it prints the equation p + q = N, where both p and q are prime numbers.
-Goldbach's Conjecture states that every even integer greater than 2 can be expressed as the sum of two prime numbers.
-This program takes an even integer greater than 2 as input and finds two prime numbers that add up to it, demonstrating Goldbach’s Conjecture.
+If the input is invalid (not an even number or not greater than 2), the program asks the user to input the number again.